List of countries by Human Development Index: Dimensions and indicators

 The HDI was first published in 1990 with the goal of being a more comprehensive measure of human development than purely economic measures such as gross domestic product.
 The index incorporates three dimensions of human development: a long and healthy life, knowledge, and decent living standards.
 Various indicators are used to quantify how countries perform on each dimension.
 The indicators used in the 2022 report were life expectancy at birth; expected years of schooling for children; mean years of schooling for adults; and gross national income per capita.
 The indicators are used to create a health index, an education index and an income index, each with a value between 0 and 1.
 The geometric mean of the three indices—that is, the cube root of the product of the indices—is the human development index.
 A value above 0.800 is classified as very high, between 0.700 and 0.799 as high, 0.550 to 0.699 as medium, and below 0.550 as low.

 The data used to calculate HDI comes mostly from United Nations agencies and international institutions, such as United Nations Educational, Scientific and Cultural Organization (UNESCO), United Nations Department of Economic and Social Affairs, the World Bank, International Monetary Fund and Organisation for Economic Co-operation and Development (OECD).
 Rarely, when one of the indicators is missing, cross-country regression models are used.
 Due to improved data and methodology updates, HDI values are not comparable across human development reports; instead, each report recalculates the HDI for some previous years.

-Nations
+List

-The Human Development Report includes all 193 United Nations member states, as well as the State of Palestine and Hong Kong SAR.
-However, the Human Development Index is not calculated for four of the UN member states: DPR Korea (North Korea), Monaco, Nauru, and Somalia.
-Some components of the index may be calculated for these countries.
-The Cook Islands, the Holy See (Vatican City), and Niue are the only state parties within the United Nations System that are not included in the report.
-In total, the HDI is available for 191 nations.
+The Human Development Report includes data for all 193 member states of the United Nations, as well as Hong Kong SAR and Palestine.
+However, the Human Development Index is not calculated for two UN member states: Monaco and North Korea, only some components of the index are calculated for these two countries.
+The Cook Islands, the Holy See (Vatican City), and Niue are the only three state parties within the United Nations System which are not included in the report.
+In total, the HDI is available for 192 countries and one territory.

-Global Data Lab also provides data on the HDI of Somalia, putting it at 0.361 (2019), the lowest in the world, though data for Syria is unavailable.

-Countries ranked from 1 to 66 in 2021 are designated "very high" HDI; those ranked from 67 to 115 are designated "high" HDI; those ranked from 116 to 159 are denoted "medium" HDI; and those ranked from 160 to 191 are designated "low" HDI.
+Data is for the year 2023.